Skip to content

 )

-async def send_email(job: Job) -> None:
+async def flaky_api(job: Job) -> None:

-await smtp_client.send(job.payload)
+await call_unreliable_service(job.payload)

 Worker-crash recovery: stalled jobs